 Our Units

-The resources and expertise of the Center for Environmental Sciences and Engineering, the Office of Sustainability, the Connecticut State Museum of Natural History, and the Natural Resources Conservation Academy support the IoE’s overall mission of research, education, and engagement.
+The resources and expertise of the Center for Environmental Sciences and Engineering, the Office of Sustainability, the New England Thriving Communities Technical Assistance Center, the Eversource Energy Center, and the Natural Resources Conservation Academy support the IoEE’s overall mission of research, education, and engagement.

 Center for Environmental Sciences & Engineering